-- 4.40CSmaller properties are in greatest demand, although letting requirements on 4+bed properties are more critical, as there is minimal turnover on these larger homes.
-At a district-wide level, the OAN report recommends the following mix of affordable housing: - 1 bed dwellings 20-25% - 2 bed dwellings 30-35% - 3 bed dwellings 30-35% - 4 bed dwellings 10-15% - 4.41 Given the high levels of current and potential future need, it is important that opportunities are taken to ensure the delivery of affordable housing.
-Measures which can be addressed through the Local Plan include: - Ensuring that new residential developments (whether from the strategic sites or unidentified sources) contribute to the supply of affordable homes in Adur, to meet identified local needs in terms of type and tenure. - Ensuring that the broad location at Shoreham Harbour delivers affordable dwellings to meet identified needs. - Working with public bodies and Registered Providers to maximise development of affordable housing on sites. - 4.42 The Council will use up-to-date information from research and the Housing Register to negotiate the provision of affordable housing in new developments.
-Precise requirements will depend on the development and the site in question - 4.43 The Council will require affordable housing to be provided on site, NPPF encourages local authorities to meet their need on site, unless off-site provision or a financial contribution of broadly equivalent value can be robustly justified and the agreed approach contributes to the objective of creating mixed and balanced communities.
-The Council follows this approach. - 4.44 Local Planning Authorities are now able to set their own threshold above which affordable housing should be sought.
-Historically, the majority of sites that come forward in Adur accommodate less than 15 dwellings.
-Evidence indicates that the size of site (in terms of numbers of dwellings) can be lower than the current thresholds of 15 dwellings without adversely affecting viability.
-This means that affordable housing can be provided in smaller developments than is currently the case.
+- 4.39 Given the high levels of current and potential future need, it is important that opportunities are taken to ensure the delivery of affordable housing.
+Measures which can be addressed through the Local Plan include: - Ensuring that new residential developments (whether from the strategic sites or unidentified sources) contribute to the supply of affordable homes in Adur, to meet identified local needs in terms of type and tenure; - Ensuring that the broad location at Shoreham Harbour delivers affordable dwellings to meet identified needs; - Working with public bodies and Registered Providers to maximise development of affordable housing on sites. - 4.40 The Council will use up-to-date information from research and the Housing Register to negotiate the provision of affordable housing in new developments.
+Precise requirements will depend on the development and the site in question. - 4.41 The Council will require affordable housing to be provided on site, unless offsite provision or a financial contribution of broadly equivalent value can be robustly justified and the agreed approach contributes to the objective of creating mixed and balanced communities.

-Policy 22: Affordable Housing
+Policy 21: Affordable Housing